beatrizmilz/ropensci_reviews/frictionless/review.md

 ```

 Do the authors think that it is possible to create a function to add
-descriptions to the schema, in a way that is used in a similar way as
+descriptions to the schema, in a way that is used in a similarly to the
-the other functions of the package?
+other functions of the package?
 Example of the idea:

 ``` r
 iris_schema <- create_schema(iris) |>